Lab Members

 Trainees

-• Rachel (she/her) is in her fourth year of Knowledge Integration with a minor in Addictions, Mental Health, and Policy.
-She is interested in research on substance use, harm reduction, and public health interventions that provide more autonomy to people who use drugs.
-For her undergraduate thesis, she is exploring the relationship between built environments and overdose via qualitative research.
+Rachel (she/her) is in her first year of the Master of Science in Public Health Sciences program.
+She is interested in research on substance use, harm reduction, climate change, and public health interventions that provide more autonomy to people who use drugs.
+For her master's thesis, she is interested in exploring the intersections of the overdose crisis, climate change, and extreme weather events, and their effects on the health outcomes of people who use drugs.

 Staff

-• Erin (she/her) recently completed her Honours Bachelor of Public Health at the University of Waterloo, with a minor in Addictions, Mental Health, and Policy.
+Erin (she/her) recently completed her Honours Bachelor of Public Health at the University of Waterloo, with a minor in Addictions, Mental Health, and Policy.
 Her interests lie in health equity, drug policy, and the social determinants of health, particularly as they relate to mental health and substance use.
-As a research assistant, she supports projects that explore the intersection of drug policy, service access, and community well-being.
+As a Research Coordinator, she supports projects that explore the intersection of drug policy, service access, and community well-being.

 Sudbury Research Assistants: Renee Rochon, Dawn Cameron, Kevin McGregor, Guy Seguin, Janet Michaud, Brooke Legault